 Replacing fossil fuels with the solar alternative could increase the safety of the environment we need for living, eating, and raising our children.
 Even though some criticism against the cleanliness of the solar industry appears from time to time, the impact of solar energy on our health is far lower than of any known fossil fuel – that is perhaps one of the most important advantages of solar power, we should take into account .

 The environmental impact of solar energy

-For example, some studies have found that mainstream Chinese-made silicon solar panels have more than twice the carbon footprint than panels made in Europe, and take up to 30% longer to offset the energy used to make them—this is without taking into account the impact of transport costs⁴.
+For example, some studies have found that mainstream Chinese-made silicon solar panels have more than twice the carbon footprint than panels made in Europe and take up to 30 percent longer to offset the energy used to make them—this is without taking into account the impact of transport costs .

 Solar energy has clear environmental benefits, but one aspect that definitely can be improved is the end-of-life management of solar panels, specifically their recycling .

 Given that solar energy is a relatively recent technological development that is only now being deployed in significant numbers, there are not enough locations to recycle old solar panels and it is not economically attractive yet.

 The recycling of solar panels needs adequate support.
 This should not be considered an unsurmountable problem: Recycling technologies can be developed and commercialized when there is significant demand.
 For instance, this was the case with recycling PET bottles, which only became possible in the 1990s.